Nicc12/Hospital-Readmissions/README.md

 # Hospital Readmissions Analysis, Predictor, and Visualization 🏥

+Utilizing python, sql, and powerBI I created a random forest predictor of hospital readmissions that held 73% accuracy, Identified key varaibles in the prediction of readmissions, and present insights on a powerBI dashboard.

 **Project objective**: To develop a robust machine learning predictor for readmission risk among hospital patients.
 The project's goal is to help hospitals identify high-risk patients and implement preventative care strategies that reduce readmission rates and promote long-term wellness.

 **Key Findings**: